FlorentCollin/FlorentCollin.github.io/content/posts/cave-generator/index.md

     });
 }
 ```
 These two functions take as an argument a ``Commands`` which enables us to spawn entities and bundle (which themselves are a bunch of entities).
-Entities are the base of the Bevy Entity Component System.
-The ``SpriteBundle`` spawn a white square of size 40.0x40.0.
-The ``z`` component of the vector is set to 1.0 but it could have be set to any value since it doesn't matter in 2D.
+Entities are the basis of the Bevy Entity Component System.
+The ``SpriteBundle`` spawns a white square of size 40.0x40.0 pixels.
+The ``z``-component of the vector is set to 1.0 but it could have been set to any value since it doesn't matter in 2D.

 ![Single square in the center of the window](square.jpg)

-# Introducing the cell's state and modifying the sprite color
+# Introducing the Cell's State and Modifying the Sprite Color
 Spawning a single square in the middle of the window is already a great start but it doesn't have any state associated with it.
 As a reminder, a cell can be either alive or dead.
-Therefore each square must have a state associated with it and must be able to change the state of each cell separately.
+Therefore each square must have a state associated with it and we must be able to change the state of each cell separately.

 To implement the cell state we create a new ``Component`` named ``CellState`` containing the state of a cell.
 Moreover the *Default* trait is also implemented and allow us to generate a new cell with a random state easily.
 ```rust